Leaving a Legacy for Endangered Species Conservation

 For more details, click here.

-CURRENT INFORMATION ON ESTATE TAX LAW
+INFORMATION ON ESTATE TAX LAW

 Under current law, federal taxes on estates have been significantly lowered from previous years.
 Generally, estates valued at less than $5 million won’t be subject to an estate tax, while estates valued above that level will be subject to a maximum 35 percent tax rate.
-These rates went into effect for estates of decedents dying on or after December 31, 2009, and are scheduled to continue through December 31, 2012.

 The volatility of the continuing debate on estate tax limits and deductions is likely to last for some time.
 The one thing that it certainly underlines is that a charitable bequest should be motivated primarily by the desire to make a charitable gift, not by the desire to evade taxes.